Hungry Happenings

 • Keep your eggs at least ¾" thick.

-• Press down on the peanut butter fudge and gently pull up on the egg cutter to remove it.
+• Press down on the peanut butter fudge and gently pull up the egg cutter to remove it.

 • Use your hands to re-shape the egg and flatten the top.